loscrossos/crossos_pynst/README.md

 **One file.
 All platforms.
 Any Python project.**

-CrossOS Pynst is a **cross-platform (Windows, Linux, macOS)** single-file Python tool that installs, rebuilds, and repairs virtually any Python project with a single command.
+CrossOS Pynst is a **cross-platform (Windows, Linux, macOS)** single-file Python tool that installs, rebuilds, updates, upgrades, extends and repairs virtually any Python project with a single command.

-Whether you want to **install from scratch**, **repair an existing environment**, or **fully re-harden** a complex multi-repo setup like ComfyUI, WAN, or a custom AI pipeline-Pynst automates the heavy lifting while keeping your existing code and data safe.
+Whether you want to **install from scratch**, **repair an existing environment**, or **fully re-harden** a complex multi-repo setup like ComfyUI, WAN2GP, or a custom AI pipeline-Pynst automates the heavy lifting while keeping your existing code and data safe.

+Pynst sets up the virtual environment, clones and updates repositories, installs requirements, downloads files, creates launcher shortcuts and much more!

 ---